openmindculture/wp_template/README.md

 We can use the [incompatibility-status](https://wordpress.org/plugins/incompatibility-status/) checker plugin for a quick overview of WordPress Core, PHP, and themes versions with a specific focus on support for the block editor, custom blocks, and (full) site editing compatibilities.

+The installation script needs more refactoring to guarantee that it runs fail-safe on any computer, especially on slow Windows WSL Docker systems.
+TODO: find an official best-practice WP-CLI installation script to make sure all dependencies are safely handled.
+After installation of the containers using docker-compose via the node.js interface, there seems to be some additional setup time required for the database container before we can actually access it using wp-cli.
+This used to be handled using an arbitrary timeout.
+Alternatively, we could retry wp-cli until the database seems to be ready.
+Neither seems an elegant approach.

 ## Usage

 `npm start` should set up WordPress on http://localhost:8000/